openfaas/openfaas-cloud/docs/README.md

   push_repository_url: docker.io/ofcommunity/
 ```

-Replace "ofcommunity" with your Docker Hub account or replace the whole string with the address of your private registry.
+Replace "ofcommunity" with your Docker Hub account i.e. `alexellis2/cloud/` or replace the whole string with the address of your private registry `reg.my-domain.xyz`.

-Set your gateway's public URL
+Now set your gateway's public URL in the `gateway_public_url` field.

 ### Configure pull secret